rica142003/Computer-Optimization-Projects/SSD Performance Profiling/readme.md

 irect I/O (`direct=1`) was enabled to bypass the page cache, ensuring that results reflected device behavior rather than host buffering.
 The job files targeted the raw block device to guarantee alignment to the physical 4 KiB sectors.
 The Linux asynchronous I/O engine (`ioengine=libaio`) was used with a queue depth of one (`iodepth=1`) to maintain comparability between throughput and latency metrics.
 Each run was time-based with a fixed duration, producing stable results, and latency percentiles (p50, p95, p99) were collected to capture both central tendency and tail behavior.

+## Read and Write Mix

+The read/write mix experiments were encoded in a fio job file that varied the proportion of reads and writes while holding all other workload parameters constant.
+The global section fixed the access pattern to 4 KiB random I/O, enforced queue depth of one through iodepth=1 and numjobs=1, and enabled direct I/O on the raw block device to ensure alignment and bypass the page cache.
+The Linux asynchronous I/O engine was used to approximate realistic device-level scheduling, and each run was executed for a fixed duration to produce stable averages.

+Four jobs were defined to represent the required ratios, 100% reads, 100% writes, 70/30, and 50/50, each separated by `stonewall` and isolated with `new_group` to prevent statistical merging across runs.
+Latency percentiles (p50, p95, p99) were recorded alongside throughput, enabling dual-axis plots that directly reflect the trade-offs between read dominance and write dominance.
+This structure guarantees complete coverage of the required mixes, isolates the read/write ratio as the only swept parameter, and produces coherent, reproducible output suitable for joint analysis of throughput and latency.

 # Results

 ## Zero-queue baselines